Nikita1Belov/Java-Advanced-OOP/module_2/exercise_4/README.md

 There is one method:
 * *IsValid (return bool).*

-The method just return the valid variable.
+The method just returns the valid variable.
+Valid means that the duration is less than the maximum duration allowed for this ticket type.
 If the ticket is valid => return true, the opposite => return false.

 ---
 **FoliCard**